arshan-honey/Art-Net/SETUP.md

-# Art Portfolio Hub - Setup Guide
+# Art Net - Setup Guide

-Quick start guide to get the Art Portfolio Hub running on your local machine.
+Quick start guide to get the Art Net running on your local machine.

 ## 📋 System Requirements